PRA7H1K/royals/README.md

 # Royals AAU Website
- This website was made for Royals using Django.
+ This website was made for Royals Sports using Django.

  ## Front-end
  The front-end for this website was done with HTML and CSS.
 I chose bootstrap as the front-end framework for the responsive structure.